Gepetto/cpcc2_tiago/README.md

 ## Overview

-The controller is comprised of 2 smaller ones: one for the high level path planning : Crocoddyl, and the other for the torque to apply calculation : Pveg Chained, those two can be loaded from a single file : [cpcc2_tiago.launch.py](launch/cpcc2_tiago.launch.py)
+The controller is comprised of 2 smaller ones: one for the high level path planning : Crocoddyl, and the other for the torque to apply calculations : Pveg Chained, those two can be loaded from a single file : [cpcc2_tiago.launch.py](launch/cpcc2_tiago.launch.py)

 <img src="doc/media/cpcc2_tiago_full_chain.png" width=50% height=50%>